Emperor Gaozu of Tang: Rebellion against Emperor Yang of Sui

 Emperor Yang grew dissatisfied with Li Yuan and Wang Rengong (王仁恭), the governor of Mayi Commandery (馬邑, roughly modern Shuozhou, Shanxi), over their inability to stop incursions by the Eastern Turks (Tujue) and the growing strength of agrarian rebels—particularly the Turk-supported Liu Wuzhou, the Dingyang Khan, who soon rose against Wang and killed him and captured Emperor Yang's secondary palace near Taiyuan.
 Li Yuan also became fearful due to prophecies circulating throughout the empire that the next emperor would be named Li—and because Emperor Yang had killed another official, Li Hun (李渾) and his clan over his fears that Li Hun's nephew Li Min (李敏, the son-in-law of Emperor Yang's sister Yang Lihua, the Princess Leping) had imperial ambitions.

 Traditional accounts, compiled during the reign of Li Yuan's second son by the Duchess Dou, Li Shimin (Emperor Taizong), emphasize the latter's initiative and major role in instigating his father's rebellion.
 According to these, Li Shimin was secretly planning rebellion against Sui rule with Pei Ji, the majordomo of Emperor Yang's secondary palace, and with Liu Wenjing, the magistrate of Jinyang County (晉陽, i.e., Taiyuan), but at first did not reveal their plans to Li Yuan.
 At Li Shimin's urging, Pei Ji, who had also earlier, against regulations, allowed Li Yuan to have sexual relations with some of late Emperor Wen's imperial concubines, persuaded Li Yuan that it was necessary for him to rebel.
 Modern researchers, however, have concluded that the initiative for the revolt came from Li Yuan himself.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang also expressed his skepticism of the account recorded in Da Tang Chuangye Qijuzhu, that Li Shimin had a major role in instigating his father's rebellion.
+He pointed out that if Emperor Yang did have an edict to execute Wang Rengong, Li Yuan would have been imprisoned as well; this would mean that it would be almost impossible for Li Yuan to rebel.
+Hence, Sima did not include this account in Zizhi Tongjian.)